 With TaxDome, you can add different touch points as you’re working on a client.
 This allows you to add customized touchpoints to the client at each step of the way without you actually having to do anything.
 Your client is in the note, and you’re not getting these emails of: Hey, what’s going on?
 Where are we in the process?
 And you’re able to actually keep that personal touch.

+Learn how to strategically incorporate touch points within your workflow, enhance client communication and resolve any misunderstandings with our Workflow course.
 To start off, send them a welcome email automatically.
 Or a bulk tax season kickoff email.

 What to include into the client tax season kickoff email